miklevin/MikeLev.in/_posts/2022-04-08-jupyter-notebooks-are-dev-tools-with-nbdev.md

 headline: Exploring nbdev and LPvg with JupyterLab to Automate 24x7 Systems
 description: I'm exploring nbdev and LPvg to advance my knowledge of Python and the tools available for 24x7 automated systems.
 I'm using JupyterLab on Windows and have learned about commands like nbdev_clean_nbs, nbdev_build_lib, nbdev_build_docs, and more to help with the release process.
 I'm excited to see what I can do with nbdev and am embracing the challenge of incorporating it into my workflow
 keywords: Jupyter, Notebooks, Dev, Tools, nbdev, LPvg, Python, Commands, nbdev_clean_nbs, nbdev_build_lib, nbdev_build_docs, Papermill, Parameterize, Notebooks, nbdev_bump_version, git, push, make, pypi, pip, installable, libraries, mistune, version, 0.8.4, Anaconda, J
-categories: python, lpvg, jupyter, git, journaling, pypi, nbdev
+categories: nbdev, jupyter, python, git, journaling, lpvg, pypi
 permalink: /blog/jupyter-notebooks-are-dev-tools-with-nbdev/
 layout: post
 group: blog